Learn More About Eye Lift Surgery with Our FAQs

 Q. Will I look really bad or bruised after eye lift surgery?

-A. No. Unlike traditional eye lift surgery, since Dr. Prasad uses lasers, there is very little swelling.
-Top
+A. No. Unlike traditional eye lift surgery, there is very little swelling, since Dr. Prasad uses lasers.

 Q. Can I drive afterwards?